 You guessed it.
 There is not one #FlavourOfEurope, but many.
 And each of them tells a story.
 Each of them is very much related to all the others.
 They are rooted in the traditions, in the family memories, in emotions that sometimes we can't even explain but we all share.
 And similarly to the different notes of a melody, they all taste good separately but are #BetterTogether.

 This is what we tried to show with the EFFA Flavour of Europe project.
-Our flavourists from the UK, France, Italy & Germany got together to create a European cocktail, as a matter of fact, a sugar-reduced non-alcoholic candy cocktail, to tell us their/our story.
+Our flavourists from the UK, France, Italy & Germany got together to create a Flavour that represents all of Europe, with its differences and similarities.

 All of the flavourings used are natural flavourings.
 For more information on the production of natural flavourings, you can have a look at the EFFA Guidance Document on Natural flavourings.

-You will find below the story of each of the candies below.
+You will find below the story of each of the flavourings.

 With earthy, fruity and spicy notes, the Candy 1 is inspired by popular and natural European products.